akshayrana1139/DS-Algorithms-Java/README.md

 # Data Structures and Algorithms in Java
-Common data structure algorithms for interviews with detail explanation in java.
+Common data structure algorithms for interviews with detail explanation in java and python.